 Born at Bridgeheugh, Selkirk, Scotland on 31 January 1871, son of William Milton and Elizabeth Flint, he was educated at Roxburgh public schools.
 He came to Winnipeg in 1889.
-He started in business in 1893 with J. T. Speirs as a salesman and delivery man.
+He started in business in 1893 with John Tully Speirs as a salesman and delivery man.
 In 1900 he founded his own business, Milton Bakery, and continued until 1924 when he sold out to the Canada Bread Company.
 He served as a director of the Retail Merchants Fire Assurance Company, and President of the Western Retail Association.

 On 23 September 1896, he married Mary Ann Wallace (?-?) of Colville, Ontario, at Winnipeg.
 They had three daughters: Beatrice Winifred Milton (1897-?), Winona Irene Milton (1904-?), and Nancy Bernice Milton (?-?).
-He served on the Winnipeg City Council from 1908 to 1916, a member of the Winnipeg School Board for 12 years and its chairman for 2 years, member of the Municipal Hospital Commission for 5 years and its chairman for 2 years, member of the Winnipeg Parks Board, and the Mayor of Winnipeg Beach (1913).
+He served on the Winnipeg City Council from 1908 to 1916, a member of the Winnipeg School Board for 12 years and its chairman for two years, member of the Municipal Hospital Commission for 5 years and its chairman for two years, member of the Winnipeg Parks Board, and the Mayor of Winnipeg Beach (1913).
 He was a candidate for Winnipeg in the 1922 provincial general election.

 He retired to California where he died at Oakland on 10 November 1959.